Present and Future Generalization of Synthetic Image Detectors: Benchmark Image Resolution Distribution

-We calculate the resolution distribution for each of the evaluation dataset. \autoref{fig:resolution_distribution} contains information regarding the size and aspect ratio of the datasets used.
-Top plot shows the width distribution of all samples, dataset-wise.
-The bottom plot shows the same for height.
+We calculate the resolution distribution for each of the evaluation datasets.
+Figure~\ref{fig:resolution_distribution} contains information regarding the size and aspect ratio of the datasets used.
+The top plot shows the width distribution of all samples, dataset-wise.
+The bottom plot shows the same information for height.

+Figure \ref{fig:resolution_distribution} highlights distinct differences in resolution distribution between authentic and synthetic datasets.
+Authentic datasets, such as \itw{}, exhibit a broad range of resolutions, with widths and heights reaching up to 7000 and 8000 pixels, respectively, reflecting real-world variability.
+Synthetic datasets demonstrate narrower resolution distributions that are similar to each other.
+Among synthetic datasets, \texttt{Firefly} contains the images with the highest resolutions.